Updated: May 23, 2017

 Seattle Hotels – Tips and Recommendations

-- The best time to visit Seattle for good weather is from late June to early October – but a generally mild climate makes Seattle is a great year-round destination.
+- Best Time to Visit Seattle: For the best weather visit from late June to early October – but a mild climate makes Seattle a good year-round destination.

-- Booking.com – My favorite website for booking hotels and finding deals.
+- Booking.com – Great website for booking Seattle hotels and finding deals.

-- Best Hotel Swimming Pools: The Four Seasons (outdoor pool and hot tub with marvelous views) • The Westin (best pool for kids) • Hyatt at Olive 8 (best pool for laps) • Fairmont Olympic • Marriott Waterfront • Sheraton Seattle • The Warwick • Courtyard Pioneer Square • Silver Cloud Stadium, Lake Union, Broadway
+- Seattle Hotels with Pools: The Four Seasons (outdoor pool and hot tub with marvelous views) • The Westin (best pool for kids) • Hyatt at Olive 8 (best pool for laps) • Fairmont Olympic • Marriott Waterfront • Sheraton Seattle • The Warwick • Courtyard Pioneer Square • Silver Cloud Stadium, Lake Union, Broadway

-- The Best Hotel to Experience Seattle’s Great Neighborhood Culture: Hotel Ballard is 7 miles northwest of downtown and surrounded by fun neighborhood pubs, hip cafes, trendy delicious restaurants, top notch live music – and almost no tourists.
+- Best Neighborhood Hotel in Seattle: Hotel Ballard is 7 miles northwest of downtown and surrounded by fun neighborhood pubs, hip cafes, trendy delicious restaurants, top notch live music – and almost no tourists.
 Highly recommended!

 - Don’t Miss: Pike Place Market (the highlight of any Seattle visit) • Savor Seattle Food Tours (so much fun) • The Underground Tour • Chihuli Garden and Glass

-- My favorite Seattle restaurants?
-Matt’s in the Market (incredible NW cuisine in the heart of Pike Place Market) • Serious Pie (amazing pizza, fun atmosphere) • Green Leaf (delicious Vietnamese food)
+- Favorite Seattle Restaurants: Matt’s in the Market (incredible NW cuisine in the heart of Pike Place Market) • Serious Pie (amazing pizza, fun atmosphere) • Green Leaf (delicious Vietnamese food)